Essential Excel Keyboard Shortcuts for M&A and Finance

 Alt > W > VG Add or remove gridlines.

-Accelerate Excel simplifies your workflow by offering 19 customizable formatting shortcuts via the Formats menu.
+Accelerate Excel, our Excel add-in, simplifies your workflow by offering 19 customizable formatting shortcuts via the Formats menu.

 One of these is the Total Row format, which you can apply through: